grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 weight: 100
 ---

-# Traces panel
+# Traces

-Traces let you follow a request as it traverses the services in your infrastructure.
+Traces visualizations let you follow a request as it traverses the services in your infrastructure.
-The Traces panel visualizes traces data into a diagram that allows you to easily interpret it.
+The traces visualization displays traces data in a diagram that allows you to easily interpret it.

 For more information about traces and how to use them, refer to the following documentation: